khaors/geocompr/main.md

 <p class="caption">(\#fig:building-blocks)Basic building blocks of the **mlr** package.
 Source: [openml.github.io](http://openml.github.io/articles/slides/useR2017_tutorial/slides_tutorial_files/ml_abstraction-crop.png).</p>
 </div>

-First, we need to create a task containing the data, specifically the response and predictor variables, for the model and the model type (such as regression or classification).
+First, we need to create a **task** containing the data, specifically the response and predictor variables, for the model and the model type (such as regression or classification).
-Secondly, a learner defines the specific model that models the task data or differently put learns a structure inherent in the provided data.
+Secondly, a **learner** defines the specific model that models the task data or differently put learns a structure inherent in the provided data.
-Thirdly, we assess the predictive performance of the model, i.e. the model's ability to generalize the learned relationship to new data (repetitive resampling).
+Thirdly, we assess the predictive performance of the model, i.e. the model's ability to generalize the learned relationship to new data via a repetitive **resampling** approach (see also section \@ref(intro-cv)).

-To put it into practice, we create a task using our landslide data.
+To put this into practice, we create a **task** using our landslide data.
-Since we have a binary response, we will make use of the classification task, namely `makeClassifTask()`.^[In the case of a regression problem, we would use `makeRegrTask()`.
+Since we have a binary response, which is in fact a two-category variable, we will make use of the classification task, namely `makeClassifTask()`.^[In the case of a regression problem, we would use `makeRegrTask()`.
 Type `?makeClassifTask` to find out about all available modeling tasks.
 ]
 First, we specifiy the data which will be used.
-The `target` parameter expects the response variable and the `positive` parameter determines which of the two factor levels of the response variable indicates the landslide initiation point.
+The `target` parameter expects the response variable and the `positive` parameter determines which of the two factor levels of the response variable indicate the landslide initiation point.
 All other variables of the provided dataset will serve as predictors (check out with `getTaskFormula(task)`).
-As we will perform a spatial CV later on, we need to specify the coordinates which will form the basis of the spatial partioning (see also \@ref(fig:partitioning)).
+As we will perform a spatial CV later on, we need to specify the coordinates which will form the basis of the spatial partioning (see section \@ref(intro-cv) and Figure \@ref(fig:partitioning)).
-These have to be provided in parameter `coordinates` as a dataframe.
+These have to be provided as a dataframe in parameter `coordinates`.

 ```r